VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-analysis-is-a-ruse.md

 McKinsey is a management consultant company.
 In theory, they help managers become better managers.
 McKinsey is like [The Bobs in Office Space](https://www.youtube.com/watch?v=j_1lIFRdnhA) with the elite pedigree of ["the kids" in Succession](https://succession.fandom.com/wiki/Roy_family).

 Management consulting isn't a bad idea.
 In fact, it's a great idea!
-We have all known managers who...aren't great.
+We have all known managers who...aren't awesome.
 They can use help.
 Luminaries like Eliyahu Goldratt, Susan David, Peter Drucker, Amy Edmonson, Daniel Goldman, Adam Grant, and many others have made significant contributions to management consulting and organizational psychology.
 The problem is McKinsey [gets a lot wrong](https://x.com/TrungTPhan/status/1688583089323438080?s=20) and, even worse, has [sold its "expertise"